 Federal agencies are obligated to approve one request for an extension period of 15 days or less [15 CFR 930.41(b)].
 We have requested an extension period until such time as the Georgia Water Quality Certification has been obtained, the date of which is not known at this time but could extend until June 8, 2021.
-Please let us know at your earliest convenience if this is agreeable.
+Please let us know at your earliest convenience if this is USACE Brunswick Harbor Modifications August 6, 2020 Page 4 of 4 agreeable.
 If beneficial use projects are still being entertained at the time the Water Quality Certification is obtained, we will request a phased or supplemental federal consistency determination as developing information becomes available.